Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 Changes made with *amdgpu-pac* do not persist through a system reboot.
 To reestablish desired GPU settings after a reboot, either re-enter them using *amdgpu-pac* or *amdgpu-pac --execute*, or execute a previously saved bash file.
 *Amdgpu-pac* bash files must retain their originally assigned file name to run properly.
-See [Setting GPU Automatically at Startup](#setting-gpu-automatically-at-startup) for how to run PAC bash scripts automatically at system startup.
+See [Running Startup PAC Bash Files](#running-startup-pac-bash-files) for how to run PAC bash scripts automatically at system startup.

 For Type 1 cards, while changes to power caps and fan speeds can be made while the GPU is under load, for